QiuYukang/5G-LENA/doc/source/nr-module.rst

 (e.g., after every N SRSs are received, the BF vectors are updated), or based on the delay event after SRS reception (e.g., :math:`\delta` time after each SRS reception).
-The type of event and its parameters can be configured through `RealisticBfManager` class.
+The type of event and its parameters can be configured through ``RealisticBfManager`` class.
-Hence, in order to use realistic BF functionality it is necessary to install `RealisticBfManager` at gNBs PHY instead of the default `BeamManager` class.
+Hence, in order to use realistic BF functionality it is necessary to install ``RealisticBfManager`` at gNBs PHY instead of the default ``BeamManager`` class.
 The configuration of trigger event and its parameters can be done per gNB instance granularity, but can be easily extended to be done per UE.

-For each BF task is created an instance of realistic BF algorithm, which is then connected to `NrSpectrumPhy` SRS SINR trace to receive SRS reports.
+For each BF task an instance of realistic BF algorithm is created, which is then connected to ``NrSpectrumPhy`` SRS SINR trace to receive SRS reports.
-Realistic BF algorithm is also connected to its helper through callback to notify it when BF vectors of device pair needs to be updated (based on configuration and SRS reports).
+Realistic BF algorithm is also connected to its helper through a callback to notify it when BF vectors of a device pair need to be updated (based on configuration and SRS reports).
-When BF vectors need to be updated, the function `GetBeamformingVector` or realistic BF algorithm is called, which calls `GetEstimatedLongTermComponent` for each pair of pre-defined beams of the receiver and transmitter in order to estimate the channel quality of each of them based on the SRS reports.
+When BF vectors need to be updated, the function ``GetBeamformingVector`` or realistic BF algorithm is called, which calls ``GetEstimatedLongTermComponent`` for each pair of pre-defined beams of the receiver and transmitter in order to estimate the channel quality of each of them based on the SRS reports.
 The estimation of the channel is done based on the abstraction model explained in the following section.
-Finally, `CalculateTheEstimatedLongTermMetric` calculates the metric that is used to select the best BF pair.
+Finally, ``CalculateTheEstimatedLongTermMetric`` calculates the metric that is used to select the best BF pair.

 In Figure :ref:`fig-rbf-impl`, we show the diagram of the classes that are used for realistic